TruRating is a system for collecting consumer ratings for services received via the payment process.

 Protecting against fraudulent capture of PIN

 It could be possible to capture a PIN by executing a series of these commands in sequence, all with the identical text “Enter your PIN” displayed on the PED.
-One further specified feature of the 1AQ1KR command is that once a numeric key has been input, subsequent calls to the command within a 30 seconds timeout period will return immediately with an error code.
+There are several ways that an implementation of 1AQ1KR can address this concern.
+One example would be to reject subsequent calls to the command within a 30 seconds timeout period, returning immediately with an error code.
 This will effectively limit the caller to the maximum of a single numeric key press per transaction, thus preventing fraudulent PIN capture.